vespa-engine/documentation/en/xgboost.md

 }
 ```

-Here, we specify that the model `my_model.json` is applied to all documents matching a query which uses
+Here, we specify that the model `my_model.json` is applied to all documents matching a query which uses rank-profile prediction.
-rank-profile prediction.
 One can also use [Phased ranking](phased-ranking.html) to control number of data points/documents which is ranked with the model.
 Generally the run time complexity is determined by
-* The number of documents evaluated [per thread](performance/sizing-search.html) /number of nodes and the query filter
+* The number of documents evaluated [per thread](performance/sizing-search.html) / number of nodes and the query filter
 * The feature complexity (Features which are repeated over multiple trees/branches are not re-computed)
 * The number of trees and the maximum depth per tree